thomasmerz/pihole-wireguard-knowhow/README.md

 Use this if you want to find out **which DNS resolver will be the fastest and most reliable for you**.
 I run it closest to a user experience via WiFi because most devices today are connected via WiFi and not via LAN.
 Think of smartphones and tablets!
 After some time (a day, a week; what you expect as "reliable") there's some data on a 5 minute base available and by interpreting the generated charts you should have more than just a clue which DNS resolvers from the ones you monitored are the fastest and most reliable for your internet connection at home 👍

-⚠️ Please have a look at the README what to check how to set up this nice tool. ⚠️
+⚠️ Please have a look at the [README](https://github.com/thomasmerz/dnspingtest_rrd/README.md) to check and how to set up this nice tool for your needings. ⚠️

 ## Tweaks <a name="tweaks"></a>
 ### Reduce top lists from useless information